Comparing the Olympus RM-4010P and Philips SMP3700 Desktop Dictation Microphones

 In the field of desktop dictation microphones, the ubiquity of Philips’ range of devices is most readily apparent in the eponymous use of the term ‘SpeechMike’ when referring to any kind of desktop dictation device.

 This release is of particular significance as it coincides to some degree with the release of the rival Olympus RecMic II series.
-Long left out of this monopolised field of desktop dictation devices, Olympus’ previous desktop dictation device series (the DR series) struggled to gain significant traction commercially.
+Long left out of this monopolised field of dictation microphones, Olympus’ previous desktop dictation device series (the DR series) struggled to gain significant traction commercially.

 The new RM-4010P from Olympus looks to change this.
-It inherits many of the design elements of its predecessor, while at the same time innovates in a number of key areas.
+It inherits many of the design elements of its predecessor, while at the same time innovating in a number of key areas.

 At first glance, these two devices do appear remarkably similar, with nearly identical key layouts, strikingly similar form factor and shape, and the same USB cable connectivity.
 The only noticeable difference appears to be Olympus’ retention of the trackball from their previous models, instead of Philips’ touch sensor.